 Volunteers

-The event staff needs certified volunteers (climbing, shooting sports, aquatics, ATV) to increase program availability and expand program options.
+Every troop is to provide at least one merit badge counselor.
+The camp staff provides certified leadership in the program areas and is supported by the unit leader volunteers.
+Certified volunteers (merit badge counselors, climbing, range and target activities, aquatics, ATV) are also to increase program availability and expand program options.
 Additional volunteers are also needed to support the certified volunteers.

 Program